Estimating Racial Disparities When Race is Not Observed: Discussion

 Much work remains to be done in accurately and reliably measuring racial disparities.
 First, the BISG probabilities themselves can be improved.
-One approach to doing so is given by \citet{imai2022addressing}, which accounts for some Census measurement error while remaining computationally tractable.
-Beyond the BISG probabilities, further empirical analyses could determine useful additional variables to condition on, which could allow analysts to weaken the required assumption.
-Finally, the BIRDiE model could be extended to directly model more complex types of outcome variables.
+Approaches to doing so include \citet{imai2022addressing}, which accounts for some Census measurement error while remaining computationally tractable, and \citet{greengard2023bisg}, which rakes BISG margins to improve calibration.
+More work on identifying and producing data sources which can be used as BISG inputs, rather than relying solely on Census tabulations, will also pay dividends for BISG quality.